experimentalsoundingfinland/experimentalsoundingfinland.github.io/index.md

 Fill this **[Google Form](https://forms.gle/9Cb2oSwamWKdqRru8)**

 ## Contact us
-On **[this page](contact.md)**, currently under construction.
+`experimentalsoundingfinland[at]gmail[dot]com`

 Please keep in mind that this site is a community service - we will try to answer you quickly, but sometimes it might take a few days.

 ## Rules and criteria